antarctica/lantern/docs/architecture.md

 ## Exporters

-Exporters create different parts of the [Static Site](#static-site), such as Item pages, Record files and general resources such as CSS.
+Exporters create different parts of the [Static Site](#static-site), such as Item pages, general resources such as CSS and endpoints intended for programmatic consumption.

 See the [Exporters](/docs/exporters.md) docs for more information.